What is cardiovascular disease?

 Hence it is important to reduce stress by regular meditation and also, to reduce blood pressure.

 Patients who suffer from high serum cholesterol levels, diabetes, kidney disease, or hypertension must also strictly abide by their doctors’ recommendations.
 Furthermore, they must take their medication on time and the appropriate dose to prevent the progression of these co-morbidities into cardiovascular diseases.

 How are cardiovascular diseases treated?

-Initial treatments of cardiovascular disease are dependant on the lifestyle changes and dietary modifications.
+Initial treatments of cardiovascular disease are dependant on lifestyle changes and dietary modifications.
 Depending on the type of CVD, treatments differ.
 However, secondary management options include ACE inhibitors, aspirin, beta-blockers, and statins.

 Aspirin is a painkiller that can also irreversibly interfere with blood clotting, preventing blood clots in the bloodstream.
-It is usually given shortly after a heart attack and it acts as a blood thinner.
+It is usually given shortly after a heart attack and acts as a blood thinner.